-It is no secret that India is considered as the most favored outsourcing market worldwide owing to its capabilities of providing superior customer services, effectively analyzing business data and preparing intelligence reports.
-As per the latest stats released by the Nasscom, the country has successfully retained its position as the leading BPO hub among the emerging and new players, such as the Eastern Europe, Philippines, Latin American, and South Africa.
+It is no secret that India is considered as the most favored outsourcing market worldwide owing to its capabilities of providing superior customer support services, effectively analyzing business data and preparing intelligence reports.
+As per the latest stats released by Nasscom, the country has successfully retained its position as the leading BPO hub among the emerging and new players, such as Eastern Europe, Philippines, Latin American, and South Africa.

 Indian Call Centers Focusing On Innovation & Transformation

 Innovation is extensively recognized as one of the key drivers for fostering economic growth.
 The industry experts believe that the nations which highly rate the propensity to innovate are the fastest to prosper.
-On this ground, the third party service providers located in the Indian offshoring locations have pioneered to adopt technological innovations in order to re-engineer their existing processes.
+On this ground, the third-party service providers located in the Indian offshoring locations have pioneered to adopt technological innovations in order to re-engineer their existing processes.
 This has further enabled them to serve their clients in a better way.

 Many organizations, especially the product-led businesses, have completed a series of enormously visible innovations, which have highly revolutionized the way people use products and services.
 With these rapidly changing business requirements, the service vendors are working to reach new customer geographies and segments.
 Many BPO providers are also practicing process innovations in order to enhance and improve the quality of their offerings, capacity utilization, and internal productivities to improve their profitability.
 Following are the main innovation objectives that have been recently driving various BPO models: